Congratulations to our 2019 Distinguished Alumni - Published on August 13, 2019

 In addition to his community service, Webster has contributed to the Gator Nation, and specifically, the Rinker School of Construction Management.
 He is in his 10th year as a mentor in the Mentor-Protégé Program at the University of Florida’s Small Business and Vender Diversity Relations.

-Also, he frequently guest lectures at the Rinker School of Construction Management, serves on the Rinker School Executive Advisory Committee and participates in course reviews.
+Also, he frequently guest lectures at the Rinker School of Construction Management, serves on the Rinker School of Construction Management Executive Advisory Committee and participates in course reviews.

 Sarah Cain is a licensed Interior Designer in the State of Florida and is currently the practicing Principal of Sarah Cain Design.
 Her Gainesville based boutique, full-service interior design firm specializes in both mid to high-end residential and small commercial projects.
 Sarah Cain Design is honored to be the first interior design firm to receive the prestigious Gator 100 award (# 49) recognizing the fastest growing Gator owned companies in the world!